MinkWungNe/MinkWungNe/README.md

-# 👋 Hi, I'm MinkWung
+# 👋 Hi, I'm MinkWungNe

 I'm **Lê Lương Minh Quân**, a Computer Science student (born in 2005) who enjoys coding, learning new technologies, and experimenting with different projects.
 This GitHub is where I keep track of my learning journey, assignments, and small side projects.